schmoelder/diss/doc/06_operating_modes/batch_elution/00_index.md

 The following sections present a series of optimization scenarios of increasing complexity:
 First, a simple batch-elution case with ideal assumptions is used to validate the optimization framework.
-Next, a more realistic separation problem is considered, followed by multi-objective optimization.
+Next, a more realistic separation problem is considered, followed by the introduction of a multi-objective optimization approach.
-The cycle time is then included as an optimization variable.
+The cycle time is then also included as an optimization variable.
 Finally, the optimization of a ternary separation problem is addressed.